dcostin18/cs154/Bit Manipulation in C/project1_README.txt

+Language: C

-This project involved solving a series of bit manipulation puzzles in C.
+Objective: This project involved solving a long series of bit manipulation puzzles in C.